-Worsening air quality and a warming climate will result in an increasing number of “bad air days” across the US in coming years and decades.
+Worsening air quality and a warming climate will increase the number of “bad air days” across the US in the coming years and decades.
 Persistent air pollution puts millions of Americans at greater risk of suffering from a host of ailments.

-The risks are particularly pronounced for young children, the elderly, people who work or exercise outdoors regularly and the 24 million-odd Americans who suffer from asthma, NRDC highlights.
+The risks are particularly pronounced for young children, the elderly, people who work or exercise outdoors regularly, and the 24 million-odd Americans who have asthma, NRDC highlights.

 - To help reduce smog-forming and carbon pollution from power plants, vehicles, and other sources, and